rodolfoamarques/full-stack-backend-code-challenge/README.md

      * And much more...

-## Objective
+## The Challenge

-Create a commandline API mashup of the Github and Twitter APIs.
+1. Create a commandline API mashup of the Github and Twitter APIs.

-Search for "Football" projects on GitHub, then for each project search for any tweets mentioning it.
+2. Search for "Football" projects on GitHub, then, for each project, search for any tweets mentioning it.

-Output the Github summary of each project together with a list of recent tweets.
+3. Output the Github summary of each project together with a list of recent tweets.

 ## Instructions

+We are not a dogmatic organisation - you are free to choose the technologies you wish to use to implement this challenge.
+However, given the nature of the role, the following are preferable to us:

 - You may complete this challenge in Node.js (preferred), Java, or C#
 - We expect your submission to be 'production' quality.
 We leave it to your judgement what this may entail
 - Include any instructions required to run your submission in Markdown format

 ## Deadline

-- Please complete and submit the challenge within 7 days
+- While there is no specific deadline, we request that you complete and submit the challenge within 7 days

 - We're more interested in how well you approach and complete the challenge, rather than how quickly